sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

     the given :class:`EntityHandle` and applies the rules set in AddResidueRenamingRule and AddAtomRenamingRule.

-    :param ent:         :class:`EntityHandle`
+    :param ent:         Entity to be renamed

-    :param reverse:     :class:`bool` If False, the function does the renaming from pdb/gromacs naming to the forcefield
+    :param reverse:     If False, the function does the renaming from PDB/Gromacs naming to the forcefield
                         specific naming.
                         If True, the opposite happens.

+    :type ent:          :class:`EntityHandle`
+    :type reverse:      :class:`bool`

   .. method:: GetBond(type1, type2)

+    :param type1:       Type of interacting particle 1
+    :param type2:       Type of interacting particle 2

-    :param type1:       :class:`str`
+    :type type1:        :class:`str`

-    :param type2:       :class:`str`
+    :type type2:        :class:`str`

     :returns: an :class:`Interaction` with a bond FuncType